 Craving amazing soup dumplings?
 Northern Café in Westwood has the best dumplings around.
 A casual Chinese place best for lunch or an early dinner, I promise you will not regret making a trip here.

-Check out Botega Louie if you’re in Downtown Los Angeles.
+Have brunch at Botega Louie if you’re in Downtown Los Angeles.
 The entrées are delectable and the pastries are so adorable!
-Botega Louie is great for lunch or a small pastry to go.
-You will probably want to make a reservation, since it can get crowded with people who work downtown.
+You could also grab some pastries to go.
+A reservation for brunch is best since it can get crowded with people who work downtown.

-Kitchen 24 is a fun spot for breakfast with a little bit of people watching in West Hollywood.
+Kitchen 24 is a fun spot for breakfast with a bit of people-watching in West Hollywood.
 They have a cute and colorful outdoor seating area where you can watch the boys of WeHo stroll the sidewalks.

 The Abbey & Chapel

 Most of the time, they use two different entrances.
-There are times however, that I have visited while have the internal gate between them opened.
-It seems it depends how crowded things get.
+There are times, however, that I have visited while the internal gate between them was open.
+It seems it depends on how crowded things get.